Matt Olson Player Props: Braves vs. Rockies

 Matt Olson At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 128th, his on-base percentage ranks 49th, and he is 25th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 137th, his on-base percentage ranks 60th, and he is 30th in the league in slugging.

-- Olson has picked up a hit in 62.3% of his 69 games this year, with multiple hits in 21.7% of those games.

-- He has hit a home run in 24.6% of his games this season, and 6.1% of his plate appearances.

-- Olson has had an RBI in 28 games this year (40.6%), including 12 multi-RBI outings (17.4%).
+- Olson has driven in a run in 28 games this year (40.0%), including 12 games with more than one RBI (17.1%).
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.